sjl/.plan/README.markdown

 Plan for today: rerun the trimming with the 5 base requirement and using the 1 mismatch deduplication data as the source, and then kick off an alignment if I still have time (unlikely).

+Neomutt has suddenly started shitting the bed and failing to quite with `Unable to write` errors.
+I *hate* software.
+Tried updating to the latest `master` and rebuilding.
+I guess we'll see if it fixes things.

+Trimming finished.
+It looks like increasing the minimum adapter length to 5 fixed the base imbalance issue.
+Good.

+Decided to rebuild the STAR index I had made because I can't remember whether I had already rebuilt it with the different reference file.
+Shouldn't take too long.

+Index rebuild finished in ~35 minutes.
+Kicked off the 26 alignment runs.
+That should take a lot longer.